rubysherpas/forem/README.md

 Once these gems are installed, run `rake forem:install:migrations` which will copy over the migrations that are contained within the engine into your application, which will then need to be run using `rake db:migrate`.

-Then you will need to add a `forem_admin` boolean field to your `User` model.
+Then you will need to add a `forem_admin` boolean field or `forem_admin?` method to your `User` model.
 This is then used to indicate to forem if the currently signed in user should be an admin for forem or not.
 Currently there is no migration generator in forem to do this, so you will have to do it manually.

 Also you will need to tell Forem what the `User` model of the application is so that it knows how to associate posts and topics to the authors.
 This model does not have to be called `User`, it can be called anything.
 This model *must* have a `to_s` method defined on it which is the display field used by Forem.